module:db

 - Description:

-Retrieve one record from the database by primary key, returns found record or null if not found
+Retrieve one record from the database by primary keys, returns found record or null if not found

 - Source: